brlouk/AngularJS-1.x-step-by-step/README.md

 * Service — A service is a Singleton Lazily instantiated object.
 You can use services (or Factories) to organize and share code across your app.
 * Provider — A Provider is the core recipe for all the other recipe, it's the most verbose.
 You should use the Provider recipe only when you want to expose an API for application-wide configuration.

-Since Services are so similar to factories, use a factory instead for consistency in practice.
+(Since Services are so similar to factories, It's recommended to use a factory instead for consistency in practice.)

+AngularJS configuration, it's suitable to configure providers.
+You can take a look at the example below :

 #### Get Started